The Execution of Lady Jane Grey: Provenance

 The painting was made after the July Revolution of 1830 which deposed Charles X of France, the last of the French Bourbon monarchs.
-Charles X's brother was Louis XVI of France whose throne was usurped and who was executed during the French Revolution.
-It is also redolent of the execution of Marie-Antoinette.
+Charles X's brother was Louis XVI whose throne was usurped and who was executed during the French Revolution.
+It is also redolent of the execution of Marie Antoinette.
 Unsurprisingly, the emotive painting caused something of a sensation.
-The painting was highly popular in the Paris salon when it was first exhibited there in 1834.
+The painting was highly popular in the Paris salon when it was first exhibited there at the Salon of 1834.

 It was originally bought by Anatoly Nikolaievich Demidov, 1st Prince of San Donato as part of the Demidov collection.
 From there it passed in 1870 to Henry Eaton, 1st Baron Cheylesmore after whose death in 1891 it realised £1,575 (lot 78) at his sale at Christie's the next year, less than a quarter of the price of the star of the sale, The Monarch of the Glen (lot 42, £7,245) by Sir Edwin Landseer, one of the most popular paintings of the age.
 It was bought by his son, William Eaton, 2nd Baron Cheylesmore, who bequeathed it to the National Gallery, London in 1902, with four other paintings, including two other Landseers from his father's collection.

-The painting was thought to have been destroyed in the disastrous flooding of the Tate Gallery during the 1928 Thames flood, and was only rediscovered in 1973 by Tate Gallery curator Christopher Johnstone.
+The painting was thought to have been destroyed in the disastrous flooding of the Tate Gallery during the 1928 Thames flood, and it was only rediscovered in 1973 by Tate Gallery curator Christopher Johnstone.
 He was writing a book on the British painter John Martin and examining the damaged canvases remaining from the flood in search of a missing painting by the artist.
 He found Martin's The Destruction of Pompeii and Herculaneum, albeit in very poor condition, rolled inside the Delaroche painting.
-It was in perfect condition and was transferred to the National Gallery, where it should have gone when the national art collections were rationalised following the establishment of the Tate.
+The latter was in much better condition and was transferred to the National Gallery, where it should have gone when the national art collections were rationalised following the establishment of the Tate.
+This painting is also directly inspired by David Hume's 'Mary, Queen of Scots at the execution block' from 1795.